 My personal favorite cupcake flavor to use blackberry cupcakes there is just something amazing about that flavor combo.
 If you are looking for other cupcake flavors, check out my chocolate cupcakes and vanilla cupcakes.

 Yes I know I keep bringing up how amazing this blackberry frosting is paired with the Blackberry cupcake.
 But I am going to say it again, If you are wanting on AMAZING cupcake, then you are going to want to make this blackberry frosting and then also make some blackberry cupcakes.

-The cupcake recipe will make 24 cupcakes and this blackberry frosting will make enough for 24 cupcakes.
+This frosting recipe will make enough frosting for 24 cupcakes.
 Once the cupcakes are cooled, top each cupcake with the frosting.
 I like to make a frosting swirl when I do this.
 Then top each cupcake with a fresh blackberry!
 Not only are they beautiful, but they also taste amazing!

 If you are using this frosting to frost a cake, this frosting recipe will make enough frosting to frost an 8 inch or a 9 inch round cake.
 However this buttercream recipe is super simple to double or triple the recipe, so you can easily use it to make larger cakes too.

 The buttercream can be stored at room temperature for up to three days or in the refrigerator for up to two weeks.

 When you bring it out of the refrigerator let it sit at room temperature for two hours.
 Then re-whip it for ten minutes to bring it back to life.